 - Amount of drug used: if higher doses of the drug are consumed it will remain in the user’s system longer.

 - User’s metabolism speed: someone with a faster metabolism may have a shorter duration of time when the drug is detectable.

 Concerned About Yourself or a Loved One?

 Drug testing should only be used to gather information about drug usage.
 Random drug testing will not cure addiction.
 Addiction is a disease and proper treatment is necessary for recovery.
-Ecstasy abuse can lead to tolerance, withdrawal symptoms, addiction, permanent brain damage and death.
-It is imperative to seek help if you or someone you know if suffering from ecstasy addition.
+Ecstasy abuse can lead to tolerance, withdrawal symptoms, addiction, permanent brain damage, and death.
+It is imperative to seek help if you or someone you know is suffering from ecstasy addiction.
 There are effective and successful ways for a person suffering from addiction to enter a state of emotional and physical recovery.
 If you or someone you know needs help from addiction or you would like more information about recovery, do not hesitate to contact us at (888)357-7577.